Tag Archive for: retirement planning

 Put Your Cash To Work

-The appropriate amount of cash in your portfolio depends on your unique needs, but in general, you should consider not having cash without a purpose.
+The appropriate amount of cash in your portfolio depends on your unique needs, but in general, you shouldn’t have cash without a purpose.
 Sure, create your emergency fund.
-But we believe you don’t need excess cash collecting dust in your savings account.
+But you don’t need excess cash collecting dust in your savings account.

 Take Advantage of Your Benefits Package—All of It